diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 2. fair share preemption timeout
 Likewise, if a queue remains below `half of its fair share` for as long as the fair share preemption timeout, then the scheduler may preempt other containers.
 #### Delay Scheduling
 All the YARN schedulers try to honor locality requests.
 On a busy cluster, if an application requests a particular node, there is a good chance that other containers are running on it at the time of the request.
 The obvious course of action is to immediately loosen the locality requirement and allocate a container on the same rack.
 However, it has been observed in practice that waiting a short time (no more than a few seconds) can dramatically increase the chances of being allocated a container on the requested node, and therefore increase the efficiency of the cluster.
-This feature is called delay scheduling, and it is supported by both the Capacity Scheduler and the Fair Scheduler.
+This feature is called delay scheduling, and it is `supported by both the Capacity Scheduler and the Fair Scheduler`.

 `Every node manager in a YARN cluster periodically sends a heartbeat request to the resource manager—by default, one per second`.
 Heartbeats carry information about the node manager’s running containers and the resources available for new containers, so each heartbeat is a potential **scheduling opportunity** for an application to run a container.